joetul/SubtitleTool/README.md

 ## Features

-- Extract existing subtitle tracks from video files
+- Extract existing subtitle tracks from mkv files
 - Generate subtitles from video audio using OpenAI Whisper
 - Translate subtitles to different languages using OpenAI API
 - Support for batch processing of files in folders